 Snap!
 Raise isn’t a charity or a foundation or even a non-profit – it’s a data-driven business grounded in the principles of social enterprise, designed to expand the entire fundraising pie.
 Operating on a simple 80/20 fee structure, the Snap!
 Raise digital fundraiser has grown to deliver on a scale that was perceived as impossible just a few years ago.
-Since 2014, over 80,000 academic and athletic programs throughout the United States have raised over $385M with the much needed benefit of minimal time and effort invested.
+Since 2014, over 80,000 academic and athletic programs throughout the United States have raised over $385M with the much-needed benefit of minimal time and effort invested.

-Our most trusted community leaders signed up to be band directors, basketball coaches, educators – not fundraising experts – and when they can focus solely the extraordinary work they do, good things happen.
+Our most trusted community leaders signed up to be band directors, basketball coaches, and educators – not fundraising experts – and when they can focus solely on the extraordinary work they do, good things happen.
 Snap!
 Raise makes sure they have the resources they need to flourish.

 Dan Pallotta maintains that fundraising fees are a worthy investment when they lead to improved outcomes – just look at AIDS Ride and Breast Cancer 3-Days.

 “They raised more money more quickly for these causes than any events in history,” Pallotta explains, “all based on the idea that people are weary of being asked to do the least they can possibly do.
 People are yearning to measure the full distance of their potential on behalf of the causes that they care about deeply.
 But they have to be asked.”